kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 [This amendment delayed until Apr.
 21, 2021 at 86 FR 13630, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=6b985e88a7cfec9af0e08218ca17ba79&mc=true&node=20210310y1.4)

-A certificate of waiver issued pursuant to §107.200 may authorize a deviation from the following regulations of this part:
+A certificate of waiver issued pursuant to [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.200   Waiver policy and requirements.|§107.200]] may authorize a deviation from the following regulations of this part:

 \(a\) Section 107.25—Operation from a moving vehicle or aircraft.
 However, no waiver of this provision will be issued to allow the carriage of property of another by aircraft for compensation or hire.